Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 \subsection{The moduli space of cobordisms}

-Mathematicians have been interested in surfaces and their properties for centuries.
-An integral part of this, the study of families of surfaces, known as ``moduli theory'', goes back to the nineteenth century.
-This study can proceed along many different paths -- one can use algebraic geometry, hyperbolic geometry, complex geometry, conformal geometry or group theory -- and the resulting interplay led to large amounts of interesting mathematics.
-One of the main points of this theory is the construction of \textit{moduli spaces}.
-Intuitively a moduli space is a space of all surfaces isomorphic to a given one, characterized by the property that equivalence classes of maps into it correspond to equivalence classes of families of surfaces.

-For modern applications to field theories, the type of surfaces of interest is that of two-dimensional oriented cobordisms.
-A two-dimensional oriented cobordism is an oriented surface $S$ with parametrized boundary divided into an incoming and outgoing part.
-More precisely, there is a pair of maps
+The study of families of surfaces, known as ``moduli theory'', goes back to the nineteenth century.
+One of the main points of this theory is the construction of a \textit{moduli space}; informally, this is a space of all surfaces isomorphic to a given one, characterized by the property that equivalence classes of maps into it correspond to equivalence classes of families of surfaces.
+For applications to field theories, the surfaces of interest are two-dimensional oriented cobordisms; an oriented surface $\smash{S}$ with parametrized boundary divided into an incoming and outgoing part.
+More precisely, there is a pair of maps $\iota_\mr{in} \colon \sqcup_{i=1}^n S^1 \to \partial S$ and $\iota_\mr{out} \colon \sqcup_{j=1}^m S^1 \to \partial S$ such that $\iota_\mr{in} \sqcup \iota_\mr{out}$ is a diffeomorphism onto $\partial S$.